Chemical and Biological Engineering

 CBEN325.
 MCAT REVIEW.
 3.0 Semester Hrs.

-(II) The MCAT Review course is specifically for preparation of the Medical College Admissions Test [MCAT].
+The MCAT Review course is specifically for preparation of the Medical College Admissions Test [MCAT].
 It will look at test taking skills, the information required to study for the MCAT, and will go over in detail the psychology information and the critical analysis and reading skills sections of the exam as well as doing practice exams.
-Prerequisites: CBEN110, PHGN200, CHGN222.
-Co-requisites: CBEN120.
 3 hours lecture; 3 semester hours.
+Prerequisite: CBEN110, PHGN200, CHGN222.
+Co-requisite: CBEN120.

 View Course Learning Outcomes